April 25, 2012

 Authored by: Bryan Cave Leighton Paisner

-This is Tom Richey’s sixth annual survey of Georgia corporate and business organization case law developments.
-Mr. Richey is a Partner in Bryan Cave’s Securities Litigation and Enforcement Practice Group.
+This is Tom Richey’s seventh annual survey of Georgia corporate and business organization case law developments.
+Mr. Richey practices in Bryan Cave’s Securities Litigation and Enforcement Practice Group.